 Read the latest news and stories from Age International including updates on the impact of the coronavirus pandemic on older people in low-income countries, stories from the ground, and how you can support older people globally.

 They’ve already fled conflict.
 Now COVID-19 has made life even more desperate for older refugees.
 Health and access to food are both under threat.
 You can help change this.

-We're working hard to ensure older people are treated equally by governments and international organisations who are leading the fight against COVID-19.
+We've also been working hard to ensure older people are treated equally by governments and international organisations in the the fight against COVID-19.
 Read what experts in the field of health, ageing and international development have to say and what we are doing to influence decision makers.

 Explore Age International's briefings and the latest information on Covid-19 from recommended sources.